dparedesh/baseline-framework/README.md

     ```
     where `folder` is the name of the directory where the .root files will be saved.

-  - *ATLAS Collaboration* requires labeling the plots according to the approval level in the collaboration.
+  - Show *ATLAS label and luminosity*: *ATLAS Collaboration* requires labeling the plots according to the approval level in the collaboration.
 It also requires to show the integrated luminosity used for the data sample.
 This is done with the following functions:

     ```cpp

     SetATLASLabel("Internal");
     SetLuminosity(139,"139 fb^{-1}");
     ```
-  - For debugging and print more information, it is useful to set the following function:
+  - Print debug info: For debugging and printing more information, it is useful to set the following function:

     ```cpp
     SetDebugLevel(int debug=0)